How Crystalline is Low-Density Amorphous Ice?: Introduction

 Computer simulation can provide the atomic scale resolution needed to determine the structure of LDA.
 A common way to obtain LDA in simulation is to quench liquid water rapidly to avoid crystallisation.
 Martelli et al. quenched the TIP4P/2005 water model with a cooling rate ($\kappa$) of 1 K ns$^{-1}$ to obtain LDA samples.
-They searched the LDA model for crystal-ice domains and found none concluding it was indeed fully amorphous \cite{Martelli2018searching}.
+They searched the LDA model for crystal-ice domains in the second coordination shell and found none, concluding it was indeed fully amorphous \cite{Martelli2018searching}.
 Furthermore, by quantifying the large-scale density fluctuations they showed it was nearly hyperuniform \cite{Martelli2017uniform}.
 However -- as discussed by Limmer and Chandler, \cite{Limmer2014Theory} and others \cite{Giovambattista2004, Giovambattista2004b, Giovambattista2005, Gartner2021} -- $\kappa$ is a key parameter which when varied affects the structural and energetic properties of water glasses.
 A range of different amorphous LDA samples is thus achievable in simulation.
-Evidence of multiple configurations corresponding to LDA have also been observed via decompression of HDA \cite{Giovambattista2003PRL, MartelliJPCB2023} and via thermal annealing of HDA / very high-density amorphous ice (vHDA)\cite{Guillot2003Polyamorphism}.
+Evidence of multiple configurations corresponding to LDA have also been observed via decompression or heating high-density amorphous ice (HDA) \cite{Giovambattista2003PRL, MartelliJPCB2023, Guillot2003Polyamorphism}.
 Moreover, given the suggestions of a crystal-like structure in experiment, whether these fully amorphous states achievable in simulation are the best model for the LDA achieved in experiment (and detected in nature) is a key question to resolve.